Xilinx/KRS/sphinx/source/docs/install.md

 ###################################################
 # 5. build the workspace and deploy firmware for hardware acceleration
 ###################################################
-source /tools/Xilinx/Vitis/2021.2/settings64.sh  # source Xilinx tools
+source /tools/Xilinx/Vitis/2022.1/settings64.sh  # source Xilinx tools
 source /opt/ros/rolling/setup.bash  # Sources system ROS 2 installation.

-# Note: The path above is valid if one installs ROS 2 from a pre-built
+# Note: The path above is valid if one installs ROS 2 from a pre-built debian
-# package.
+# packages.
 If one builds ROS 2 from the source the directory might
-# vary (e.g. ~/ros2_foxy/ros2-linux).
+# vary (e.g. ~/ros2_humble/ros2-linux).
 export PATH="/usr/bin":$PATH  # FIXME: adjust path for CMake 3.5+
 colcon build --merge-install  # about 4 mins in an AMD Ryzen 5 PRO 4650G